An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 Once you arrive in Lucerne, follow signs down the hill to the bus stop.
 The bus leaves every 20 minutes and the trip back to Lucerne takes about 15 minutes.

-- There is a restaurant at the top of Pilatus, but it is very expensive.
-Pack a lunch and enjoy it on the top of Tomilshorn to save a little money.
+- Pack a lunch and enjoy it on the top of Tomilshorn to save a little money.
+The restaurant on top of Pilatus is very expensive.

 - Start early!
 Pilatus gets crowded so get an early start to beat the crowds and avoid lines

 - If you have more than one day in Lucerne, pick the day with the clearest weather for your trip to Pilatus.
-It is can be cloudy on Pilatus, obstructing the incredible views.
-We were lucky enough to get relatively clear skies on one side of the mountain, but the other side was entirely cloud covered.
+It can be cloudy on Pilatus, obstructing the incredible views.

 Questions or comments about the trip from Lucerne to Mount Pilatus?
 Let us know in the comments section below!